PasaLab/marlin/README.md

 **Note:** Version of `breeze` in `Spark 1.1.0`  is `0.9` .

 ##Run Marlin
-We have already offered some examples in `edu.nju.pasalab.examples` to show how to use the APIs in the project.
+We have already offered some examples in `edu.nju.pasalab.marlin.examples` to show how to use the APIs in the project.
 For example, if you want to run two large matrices multiplication, use spark-submit method, and type in command

 	$.bin/spark-submit \
 	 --class edu.nju.pasalab.marlin.examples.MatrixMultiply